netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 - These files can be used with Kometa to create collections in Plex
 - You can check the logs anytime with: `docker-compose logs -f`

-> [!TIP] > **Need Help?** If something goes wrong, check the logs with `docker-compose logs` to see what's happening.

-#### Troubleshooting Common Issues:

-**❌ "Connection refused" to Sonarr/Radarr:**

-- **First**: Make sure Sonarr and Radarr are actually running on your computer
-- Check that the URLs in `config.yml` are correct (e.g., `http://localhost:8989` for Sonarr)
-- If using `localhost`, make sure the services are running on the same computer as Docker
-- If using IP addresses (e.g., `192.168.1.100`), make sure they're correct and accessible
-- The container uses `network_mode: "host"` to access localhost services

-**❌ "Permission denied" errors:**

-- Make sure Docker Desktop is running
-- Try running: `docker-compose down && docker-compose up -d`

-**❌ "No config.yml found":**

-- Make sure you renamed `config.sample.yml` to `config.yml`
-- Check that the `config` folder is properly mounted

-**❌ Container keeps restarting:**

-- Check logs: `docker-compose logs umtk`
-- Verify your `config.yml` settings are correct

-**✅ Permission Issues Fixed:**

-- The container now automatically handles PUID/PGID environment variables
-- No need to manually set folder ownership - the container handles this automatically
-- Simply set your PUID/PGID in the docker-compose.yml and the container will create the appropriate user

 ### Option 2: Manual Installation